How To Use The WordPress REST API Plugin

 For example, if you want to add metadata you could use to create a rich snippet for a recipe, the request may look like this:

 Depending on how much metadata you want to add, you might want to specify it using JSON objects instead, which offers a much more structured approach.
 In any case, once you’re familiar with what the most common endpoints are and how to put them to use, a whole world of possibilities opens up.

-At WP Engine, we offer you all the resources you need to help you learn as much as possible about the WordPress REST API and how to use it.
-While this guide offers a basic introduction, you’d also do well to read our Ultimate WordPress REST API e-book, as well as our guide for non-developers!
+In addition to world-class WordPress hosting, WP Engine offers you all the resources you need to help you learn as much as possible about WordPress development in general, WordPress REST API, and how to use it.